peter88213/aeon2yw/docs/usage.md

 -	"Items" are imported, if any (*).

 (*) Applies to the default configuration, but can be customized, especially with csv export.

+## Update rules for existing yWriter projects

+-   Only scenes that have the same title as an event are considered.
+-   If a scene title occurs more than once, the program aborts with an error message.
+-   Only scene date, scene time, and scene duration are updated.
+- 	The start date is overwritten, if the start year is 100 or above.
+-	The scene duration overwritten, if the start year is 100 or above.

 ## Installation path